The majority of prostate cancers are hormone-sensitive, which means male hormones (androgens) such as testosterone fuel growth of the cancer.

 Intermittent hormone therapy is a variation of hormone therapy in which drugs are used for a period of time, then stopped and started again.
-For some men, this approach to prostate cancer causes fewer side effects.
-The effectiveness of this approach is still being studied, but it appears particularly useful in some situations.
+Like any treatment there can be some pros and cons.
+A pro is that for some men, this approach to prostate cancer causes fewer side effects.
+A con is that the effectiveness of this approach is still being studied, but it appears particularly useful in some situations.

 The types of hormone therapies for prostate cancer are:

 - LHRH agonists: These drugs work by over-stimulating the pituitary gland to release luteinizing hormone-releasing hormone (LHRH).
 After an initial surge, this signals the testicles to suppress testosterone production.
-Treatments are injections, which last from one to six months, or implants of small pellets just under the skin.
+Treatments are injections (shots), which last from one to six months, or implants of small pellets just under the skin.